FreQRiDeR/Palera1n-Gui/README.md

 * Now with built-in palera1n executable! (v1.0.2)
 * Now with built-in Python Libraries! (v1.0.3)
 * Truly a stand-alone app now.
+* ⛔ macOS Gatekeeper & Unsigned Apps...
+    Gatekeeper will still show a warning, since it’s not notarized.
+    Users can bypass this by right-clicking the app and choosing "Open", then confirming the prompt.
 * To run the project from source, simply invoke via python3:

 ```sh